 The application process is also notoriously slow and rigorous when you work with traditional lenders.
 It can take months to receive your funds, and any errors or mishaps on your application will set you back.

 It’s much easier and faster to work with online lenders.
-This is especially true for younger businesses or those with less than perfect credit.
+This is especially true for younger businesses or those with less-than-perfect credit.

 National is a marketplace with over 75 different fintech lenders.
-Our Business Financing Advisors will work with you to help you identify the best solutions based on your unique qualifications.
+Our Business Finance Advisors will work with you to help you identify the best solutions based on your unique qualifications.
 We have financing options for all different kinds of businesses.

 Ready to get started?
-Fill out our 1-minute application and a Business Financing Advisor will get in touch!
+Fill out our 1-minute application, and a Business Financing Advisor will get in touch!